JagtapBhuvanesh25/Javascript/README.md

-# JavaScript Concepts & Mini-Projects Collection 🧠
+# JavaScript Concepts🧠

-This repository is a **hands-on collection of JavaScript (vanilla) concepts and mini-projects**, organised into focused folders by topic.
+This repository is a **hands-on collection of JavaScript (vanilla) concepts**, organised into focused folders by topic.
 Whether you’re starting out or reinforcing fundamentals, each section aims to clarify core JavaScript ideas and how they apply in practice.

 ---